sorl/ghetto/README.md

 Now try [http://localhost:4100/sleep](http://localhost:4100/sleep)

 Oops, open up the file `router.js`.
 This is where the routing is configured.
-Every row in the array is a route, the first position is the route (specified in the same way as in express.js), the second is the route function to call.
-There is also an optional third position where you can set allowed methods, by default only get is accepted, if you want to change allowed methods pass a comma separated string of methods, for example: `'get,post'`.
+Every row in the array is a route, the first position is the route path (specified in the same way as in express.js), the second is the either first route function (middleware) to call or a comma separated string with allowed methods, by default only get is accepted, if you want to change allowed methods pass something like `'get,post'`.
+You can append more middleware in the row after this.
+Middleware are called in the order as they appear.
 Ok so now have a look in `routes/demo.js` There a `require('sleep')` causing our error.
-Break the application using ctrl+c and do `npm install sleep` and start the application again:
+Break the application using ctrl+c and do `npm install sleep` and start the application
+again:
 ```
 ./node_modules/.bin/babel-node ghetto.js
 ```